 Which approach is right for you depends on your budget, the extent of the damage to your credit, and how much time and effort you’re willing to personally invest in repairing it.

-Credit repair professionals don’t have any tools you don’t have, which means they can’t do anything you can’t do by yourself, but they can take away some of the stress of credit repair by doing the legwork for you.
+Although credit repair does work, professionals can’t do anything you can’t do by yourself.
+With that said, they can take away some of the stress of credit repair by doing the legwork for you.
 It’s ultimately your choice whether that’s worth the cost or not.